Jíbaro (Puerto Rico): Music

 Jíbaro culture is also characterized by its own typical Puerto Rican folk music, commonly termed "jíbaro music".
 "Jíbaro music and dance was the principal musical expression of the humble and hardworking mountain people who worked the coffee plantations and inland farms of Puerto Rico."
 This genre of music goes by different names, e.g., typical music, mountain music, peasant music, Puerto Rican hillbilly music, or jibaro music.
 Ramito is said to be the greatest proponent and interpreter of the jíbaro music.
 Odilio González, a singer of jíbaro music and originally from the mountain town of Lares, adopted the stage name of "El Jíbarito de Lares" (the Jíbarito from Lares), and recorded many LPs with his stage name proudly plastered prominently on their covers.
+Also very famous for their culture is the characteristic, improvised singing style and a typical refrain in the traditional folk music of Puerto Rico, often sung by Jíbaros called "Lelolai".